 Farms for City Children Outdoor Residential Centre Devon

-Nethercott House Iddlesleigh, Winkleigh, EX19 8SN
+Nethercott House Iddlesleigh, Winkleigh, Devon, EX19 8SN

 MONTHS OPENJanuary, February, March, April, May, June, July, August, September, October, November, December

-What we offer
+What we offer on a school trip

 The land surrounding Nethercott House is farmed in partnership with brothers Graham and David Ward, a relationship that goes back to the very earliest days of the Charity when the family partnership of Graham and David and their father John Ward helped Clare and Michael Morpurgo to start Farms for City Children in 1976.
 Graham has a herd of organic milking Friesians, while David farms sheep and a beef herd.
 The children help look after donkeys, ponies, pigs and a wide range of poultry, as well as participating in woodland activities and going on a Sunday walk.
 There is a large walled kitchen garden where the children help grow the vegetables they eat with their meals.
 As farming is very seasonal, activities will vary throughout the year.